woolfred/advent-of-code/README.md

 # Advent of Code

-A Repo with all my solutions I create for  [Advent of Code](https://adventofcode.com/).
+A Repo with all my solutions for [Advent of Code](https://adventofcode.com/).
 Instead of having a repo for each year, I will gather everything in this one.

 ## 2019